ceramicnetwork/CIPs/CIPs/CIP-8/CIP-8.md

 ## Implementation

-A reference implementation of the Tile doctype is provided in [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) (see the `doctype-tile` package).
+A reference implementation of the Tile document is provided in [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) (see the `doctype-tile` package).

 ## Security Considerations